Reciprocal Helping and the Strength of Community

 History and Psychology of Reciprocity

 The concept is as old as human society itself.
 Hunter-gatherer bands survived not because each person acted alone but because food, shelter, and protection were shared.
 Anthropologists have shown that reciprocity was the earliest form of social contract—before governments, before markets, before laws.
+Early humans relied on knowledge and careful account-keeping to monitor social interactions, ensuring fairness by recording who gave or received benefits and identifying cheaters within the group.

 Reciprocal Altruism in Neighborhood Life